-We all undoubtedly love our furry little friends, however, many of us aren’t so fond of the damage that they can do to our destroying our furniture.
+We all undoubtedly love our furry little friends, however, many of us aren’t so fond of the damage that they can do to our furniture.
 If your cat is scratching and damaging your lounges, the most important thing to understand is that clawing is a perfectly natural behaviour for cats and that they’re doing it for very good reasons.
 Once you understand the reasons for the behaviour, you are able to then take preventative measures to control it and keep your lounge looking beautiful.

 WHY YOUR CAT CLAWS AT THE LOUNGE